Robert Shaw (Royal Navy officer)

 Captain Robert John Shaw MBE (10 February 1900 – 5 August 1995) was an English Royal Navy officer and cricketer.
 As a cricketer, he played as a right-handed batsman who fielded occasionally as a wicket-keeper.
-The son of Edward Domett Shaw, the first Bishop of Buckingham, and Agnes Shaw, he was born at High Wycombe, Buckinghamshire.
+The son of Edward Domett Shaw, the first Bishop of Buckingham, and Agnes Shaw, was born at High Wycombe, Buckinghamshire.

 Naval career

 Shaw entered the Royal Navy in 1913, where he was educated at Royal Naval College, Osborne and Royal Naval College, Dartmouth, where he studied until the end of 1915.
 Shaw served in the latter stages of World War I with the Royal Navy, entering as a midshipman.
-Six months into his wartime service, he took part in the Battle of Jutland, second-in-command of a gun turret on the battleship HMS Hercules.
-He later gained the rank of sub-lieutenant following the war he was made an Officer of the Military Division of the Most Excellent Order of the British Empire in 1919, for "valuable services in H.M.S.
+Six months into his wartime service, he took part in the Battle of Jutland, as second-in-command of a gun turret on the battleship HMS Hercules.
+He later gained the rank of sub-lieutenant following the war.
+He was made a Member of the Military Division of the Most Excellent Order of the British Empire in 1919, for "valuable services in H.M.S.
 "Royal Sovereign," 1st Battle Squadron."
 From April to June 1920, Shaw studied at HMS Dryad in Portsmouth as part of his promotion to lieutenant, which he obtained on 31 August 1920.
 The following year he served aboard the royal yacht HMY Victoria and Albert.
-He served aboard a number of ships throughout the mid-twenties, by 31 August 1928 he had risen to the rank of lieutenant commander.
+He served aboard a number of ships throughout the mid-twenties, and by 31 August 1928 he had risen to the rank of lieutenant commander.